Mo Farah: 2021

 Farah spent several weeks at altitude training in Ethiopia, before competing at the Djibouti International Half Marathon.
 Farah won the race in a time of 1:03:07.
 After training in Flagstaff, United States, Farah returned to the United Kingdom where, at the 2021 European 10,000m Cup in Birmingham, United Kingdom, he raced his first track 10,000m since the World Championships in 2017.
 He finished in eighth place in a time of 27:50.64, this result broke his undefeated streak in the 10,000m from 2011 to 2021.
 Farah later said he was dealing with a foot/ankle injury.

 On 25 June 2021, Farah failed to qualify for the 2020 Tokyo Olympic Games managing to run only a 27:47.04 for the 10,000m at the Manchester Regional Arena, despite this time being a stadium record.
 The cut-off time for Olympic Qualification of the 10,000m stands at 27:28.00, leaving Farah 19 seconds off the pace.
 When asked whether this would lead to the end of his distinguished career, he said "It's a tough one.
 If I can't compete with the best I'm not just going there to finish in a final.
 Tonight shows it's not good enough."

+Doping suspicion, Fancy Bears and Salazar

+Missed doping tests

+Farah missed doping tests in 2010 and 2011.
+At the time of the second test, Farah claimed that he was in his bedroom and could not hear his doorbell.
+He was spared from being banned for evading a test because the testers believed his explanation.